kuking/seof/PROPOSAL.md

 - Each time a new block is written, a new nounce is generated, less than 2^32 write operations should be done in one particular file (and key.).
-Internally the implementation uses buffers and will save (and generate a new nounce) only when the buffer needs to be flushed to disk (i.e. file closed) but if your application does a lots of random seeks and writes (constantly invalidating the blocks cache, forcing flushing blocks to disk, generating new nounces for the new encrypted block) you might hit that upper limit.
-Block 0 holds a counter with the number of unique nounces ever generated (which equals to the number of written blocks).
+Internally the implementation uses buffers and will save (and generate a new nounce) only when the buffer needs to be flushed to disk (i.e. file closed, explicit sync or while flushing a modified buffer.) if your application does a lots of random seeks and writes (constantly invalidating the blocks cache, forcing flushing blocks to disk, generating new nounces for the new encrypted block) you might hit that upper limit.
+Block 0 holds a counter with the number of unique nounces ever generated (which equals to the number of written and encrypted blocks).

 - The weakest encryption-link is the password string used for generating the 768 bits (96 bytes) of key.
 A string in latin characters should have to be approx. 150 characters in order to hold 768 bits of entropy.
 You have to keep that